denisrosset/faacets-labs/spec/transform.rst

 PermutationTransform
 --------------------

-A ``PermutationTransform`` applies a permutation/relabeling of parties, measurement settings and/or outcomes to a Bell expression.
+A ``PermutationTransform`` applies a permutation/relabeling of parties, measurement settings and/or outcomes to a Bell expression, without changing the shape of the Bell scenario.
 The ``PermutationTransform`` contains an ``of`` key describing the expression to be transformed, and a ``permutation`` key containing a string representing the permutation.
 The notation for permutations is described in :doc:`/concepts/relabelings`.

 Example: decomposition of the original I3322 inequality